 If you haven’t tried crisp, juicy apples in a salad stacked with crunchy pecans and flavorful cheese, you don’t know what you’ve been missing.
 It’s sweet.
 It’s salty.
 It’s nutty and cheesy and magnificent.
 It belongs on your fork and in your heart.

 I like either a very sweet or slightly tart apple in my salads because it packs just the right punch on your taste buds to make the apple shine bring all the other flavors together.
-If you like a bolder flavor than feta, you can’t go wrong with some good ol’ blue cheese.
-You can also substitute the walnuts for other favorite nuts (like pecans, almonds or cashews), but for me, the walnut is where it’s at.
+If you like a bolder flavor than goat cheese, you can’t go wrong with some good ol’ blue cheese.
+You can also substitute the pecans for other favorite nuts (like walnut, almonds or cashews), but for me, the pecan is where it’s at.

 - 1 Honey Crisp apple, cored and chopped into bite-sized pieces